-The ensemble cast includes Tina Chiang (Rocks; Chimerica), Etta Fusi (Cannibals, Royal Exchange Theatre; Carnival of Souls, HOME MCR), Tamzin Griffin (Dad’s Army; The ABC Murders), Keziah Joseph (The Lion, The Witch and the Wardrobe, Bridge Theatre; Mr Gum and the Dancing Bear, National Theatre), Clive Mendus (Lionboy, Complicité; Othello, RSC) and Harriet Webb (It’s True, It’s True, It’s True; I May Destroy You).
+The ensemble cast includes Tina Chiang (Rocks; Chimerica), Etta Fusi (Cannibals, Royal Exchange Theatre; Carnival of Souls, HOME MCR), Rina Fatania (The Man in the White Suit, Wyndham’s Theatre; Dead Dog in a Suitcase, Kneehigh), Janet Etuk (Reasons to Stay Alive, tour; LOVE, National Theatre), Keziah Joseph (The Lion, The Witch and the Wardrobe, Bridge Theatre; Mr Gum and the Dancing Bear, National Theatre) and Clive Mendus (Lionboy, Complicité; Othello, RSC).

 The Language of Kindness’s original run in 2020 was cancelled when COVID-19 hit.
 Wayward Productions channelled the energy and the spirit of the piece into commemorating the historic moment by conducting interviews with frontline health workers, recording testimony throughout Covid-19.
 This was initially developed into the BBC Culture in Quarantine Radio 3 commission Shifts.
 Wayward will continue to expand the audio library.